assafelovic/gpt-researcher/multi_agents/README.md

 An average run generates a 5-6 page research report in multiple formats such as PDF, Docx and Markdown.

+Please note: This example uses the OpenAI API only for optimized performance.

 ## The Multi Agent Team
 The research team is made up of 7 AI agents:
 - **Chief Editor** - Oversees the research process and manages the team.
 This is the "master" agent that coordinates the other agents using Langgraph.